shiddugmail/botpress/docs/guide/docs/tutorials/3rd-party-NLU.md

 ### Define languages

-One use case of using a 3rd party NLU is to support more languages then those handled by Botpress Native NLU.
+One use case of using a 3rd party NLU is to support more languages than those handled by Botpress Native NLU.
 In order for Botpress to keep working properly (defining intents & content), you'll have to tell Botpress what are the new languages you want to support.
 To do so, open `botpress.config.json` and set the `additionalLanguages` property.
 Let's say we want to support **Swedish** and **Norwegian**, the configuration would look like the following:

 ```json
 {